thewca/wca-regulations/wca-guidelines-2012.md

 - 4b1) [REMINDER] The WCA Delegate must never re-generate any scrambles to replace other ones for the purpose of filtering.
 For example, it is not be permitted to glance at the scrambles for a competition and generate the entire set again in order to generate "fairer" scrambles.
 - 4b2) [CLARIFICATION] In general, all official scramble sequences should be kept secret during the competition and published together after the end of the competition (see Regulation 1c3a).
 In some cases (e.g. world records), the organisation team may wish to release specific scrambles sooner after the end of a round.
 - 4d) [CLARIFICATION] Some puzzles use standard color schemes, except that black is replaced with white.
-In this case, black is the darkest color and shall not be treated as white.
+In this case, black is the darkest color and must not be treated as white.
 - 4f) [RECOMMENDATION] The WCA Delegate should generate sufficient scrambles for the entire competition ahead of time, including spare scrambles for extra attempts.
 - 4f) [REMINDER] If the WCA Delegate generates any additional scrambles during the competition, he must save them (see Regulation 1c3a).